Information Design With Large Language Models: Empirical Study with Large Language Models

-\textbf{Validation of framing:} Using LLMs to generate framing risks hallucinations; in our context, this would be any information in the framing that is incorrect or inconsistent.
-For example, if asked to design a framing for a Nike basketball shoe, the LLM generating a blurb highlighting their collaboration with a non-existent NBA team or player would be incorrect.
+\textbf{Validation of framing:} Using LLMs to generate framing risks hallucinations.
+For example, if asked to design a framing for a Nike basketball shoe, a blurb highlighting their collaboration with a non-existent NBA team or player would be incorrect.
 In general, the \emph{soundness} may be more nuanced than a binary outcome; the framing could take certain liberties that, while not blatantly incorrect, may be undesired.
-As such, we propose using an LLM to score soundness with a real value between 0 and 1.
-This LLM module is given in-context information about the instance along with the generated framing.
-To calibrate the scores, we specify a few labeled (\textit{framing}, \textit{score}) examples in the prompt since few-shot approaches have been successful in the literature \citep{liu2023pre, brown2020language}.
-The correctness score is part of the feedback to the framing-generating LLM.
+As such, we propose using an LLM to score soundness with a set of values between 0 and 1.
+This module is given in-context information about the instance along with the generated framing.
+This score is part of the feedback to the framing-generating LLM.

-\textbf{Computing sender utility:} When the strategy space is framing-only, the signaling scheme is given, and computing the sender utility for a framing-induced belief $\mu_c$ is just carrying out the algebra in equations \eqref{eq:receiver-argmax-definition} and \eqref{eq:sender_ex_ante}.
-In the case of a joint strategy space, computing the optimal signaling scheme for a given receiver belief can be solved by the linear program specified in \eqref{equation:joint_lp}.
-In either case, poly-time analytical approaches can compute the sender's utility given a belief $\mu_c$.
+\textbf{Computing sender utility:} For any given instance with a receiver prior belief $\mu_c$, the corresponding optimal signaling scheme $\pi^*(\mu_c)$ can be analytically computed by solving the linear program specified in Equations~\eqref{equation:joint_lp} in poly-time.